SamuABC/SamuABC/README.md

 # Hi there 👋
-I'm a computer science student from Germany who is currently working on his bachelor thesis.
+I'm a computer science student from Germany.

 # Tech-Stack
 During my Bachelor’s, I worked with several programming languages: